 Though the NBA didn’t have a presence in Canada until much later, the NBA’s first game was played in Canada, specifically in Toronto.
 This took place as part of the Basketball Association of America.

 Canada also has basketball teams within the FIBA league.
-If you are unfamiliar, FIBA is the International basketball federation.
-Canada Basketball chooses players who make these teams.
+If you are unfamiliar with FIBA, it is the International Basketball Federation.
+Canada Basketball is the governing body that chooses players to represent the country.

 If, when you think of basketball, you generally think of a male-dominated sport, you are sadly mistaken.
-Several talented women also take part in the game regularly, and just like the WNBA, Canada has recognized the need for a women’s basketball league.
-The team is currently ranked 4th by FIBA.
+Several talented women also participate in the game regularly, and just like the WNBA, Canada has recognized the need for a women’s basketball league.
+The Canadian team is currently ranked 5th by FIBA.

-However, before these leagues were in place, Canadian women have been dominating the court.
+However, before these leagues were in place, Canadian women dominated the court.
 The Edmonton Commercial Graduates dominated the basketball scene from the 1920s onward.
 They enjoyed over 25 years of playing at home and abroad.

-Canada even has a presence in wheelchair basketball.
-After the sport was created in 1946, it wasn’t long before teams started forming.
+After the sport was created in 1946 in the United States, Canada didn’t take long to form a team.
 In 1950 the Vancouver Dueck Powerglides were established.
 Shortly after, in 1951, the Wheelchair Wonders formed.

-After seeing the sport’s popularity, its first championship was held in 1968.
+After the sport became popular, its first championship was held in 1968.
 There has since been great popularity in the sport, and Canada’s teams have accumulated an abundance of medals and world championships.

-Basketball is one of the most common sports in Canada, and the interest in the game is continuously growing there is no wonder why basketball has been holding steady in the country.
+Basketball is one of the most common sports in Canada, and the interest in the game is continuously growing.
+It is no wonder why basketball has been holding steady in the country.
 The collegiate level is also prevalent and is currently governed by U Sports.

 What NBA Teams are in Canada?